 Vendicari Nature Reserve, Syracuse.
 Drive south to for a walk around the salt lagoons and nature reserve at Vendicari: 5 km, c.
 1 hour 30 minutes.
 This is a mostly level walk along the sandy paths.
 Visit the Villa Romana del Tellaro, where a small but superb set of Roman mosaics depicting scenes of hunting has been beautifully restored at this former masseria.
 Return to Syracuse to see some of the highlights of sculpture and ceramics from Sicily’s Greek colonies in the excellent Archaeological Museum.

 Taormina.
-Morning walk to Castello Saraceno: 5 km, c.
+A moderate morning walk uphill on a stepped path to the Castello Saraceno, then returning to the town centre: 5 km, c.
 2 hours.
-A moderate walk uphill on a stepped path to the Castello Saraceno then returning to the town centre.
 Perched on the hilltop at 400m above sea level, and thought to be the site of the lower part of Tauromenion’s Acropolis, the apex of the walk offers spectacular views of the town and the Ionic coast.
 Visit Taormina’s famed Greek-Roman theatre and the small Roman Odeon.

 Catania.
 Drive along the coast to Catania, with a fine Baroque centre.
 Visit the cathedral and a private palazzo.
 Drive to Catania Airport in time for the flight to London Gatwick, arriving c.
 10.00pm.